Appendix and its function

 The laparoscopic operation can be performed by using three or two instruments popularly called ports.
-Ports are placed through the belly button, the left lower abdomen and the right mid-abdomen.
-The whole operation last approximately the same as the classical operation.
-One of these ports simply cuts out the appendix and removes it trough the same hole!
+Ports are placed through the belly button, the left lower abdomen, and the right mid-abdomen.
+The whole operation lasts approximately the same time as the classical operation.
+One of these ports simply cuts out the appendix and removes it through the same hole!

 The incision is usually two to three inches in length.
-After the surgeon examines the area of inflammation, appendix is being removed.
-If an abscess is formed, then the whole collection of pus is being removed and a small tube may be left in to help drain out fluids or pus.
+After the surgeon examines the area of inflammation, the appendix is removed.
+If an abscess is formed, the whole collection of pus is removed and a small tube may be left in to help drain out fluids or pus.

 Possible complications of appendectomy

-The most common complication is bacterial super-infection of the wound.
+The most common complication is a bacterial super-infection of the wound.
 It is easy to diagnose bacterial infection because the wound is healing much slower.
-Redness and tenderness can be seen on the place of incision.
-In such cases a surgeon sometimes does not close the wound.
-He leaves it open so he can treat it with antibiotics more easily !
+Redness and tenderness can be seen in the place of incision.
+In such cases, a surgeon sometimes does not close the wound.
+He leaves it open so he can treat it with antibiotics more easily.

 Another possible complication of appendectomy is an abscess.
-Abscess is a collection of pus in the area of the appendix.
+An abscess is a collection of pus in the area of the appendix.
 It too can be treated with strong antibiotics and surgical excision.

 Post-operative treatment and care

-Patients with perforated appendix stay a bit longer - at least four to seven days.
+Patients with a perforated appendix stay a bit longer; at least four to seven days.

-During the hospital stay, intravenous antibiotics are given to fight the possible infections!
-Most important thing is that living without an appendix causes no known health problems.
+During the hospital stay, intravenous antibiotics are given to fight possible infections.
+The most important thing is that living without an appendix causes no known health problems.